hgwhitfield/what-the-book/docs/README.md

 ## Credits

 - I took inspiration from the Goodreads website and my own desire for a easier to use simpler version of this site.
-- Cassie by Designs a local graphic designer for creating the hero image and the Logo svg for the site.
+- Cassie by Designs a local graphic designer for helping with the design and creation of the svg assets for the site.
 - Rohit Sharma my mentor for his generous giving of time for feedback and help planning.
 - Youtube user name, Shanjai Raj.
 For the google books api video which was a good jumping off point when starting and showed me it was possible to implement my idea.